Characteristics2,3

 WARNINGS AND PRECAUTIONS

-• The potency units of XEOMIN are specific to the preparation and assay method used and are not interchangeable with other preparations of botulinum toxin products.
-Therefore, Units of biological activity of XEOMIN cannot be compared to or converted into Units of any other botulinum toxin products.
+• The potency units of XEOMIN are specific to the preparation and assay method utilized.
+Units of biological activity of Xeomin cannot be compared to or converted into Units of any other botulinum toxin products assessed with any other specific assay method.

-• Serious hypersensitivity reactions have been reported with botulinum toxin products (anaphylaxis, serum sickness, urticaria, soft tissue edema, and dyspnea).
+• Serious hypersensitivity reactions (anaphylaxis, serum sickness, urticaria, soft tissue edema, and dyspnea) have been reported with botulinum toxin products.
 If serious and/or immediate hypersensitivity reactions occur, discontinue further injection of XEOMIN and institute appropriate medical therapy immediately.
-The use of XEOMIN in patients with a known hypersensitivity to any botulinum neurotoxin or to any of the excipients (human albumin, sucrose), could lead to a life-threatening allergic reaction.

 • Treatment with XEOMIN and other botulinum toxin products can result in swallowing or breathing difficulties.
 Patients with pre-existing swallowing or breathing difficulties may be more susceptible to these complications.
 When distant effects occur, additional respiratory muscles may be involved.
 Patients may require immediate medical attention should they develop problems with swallowing, speech, or respiratory disorders.
 Dysphagia may persist for several months, which may require use of a feeding tube.
-Aspiration may result from severe dysphagia [See BOXED WARNING].
+Aspiration may result from severe dysphagia.

 • Individuals with peripheral motor neuropathic diseases, amyotrophic lateral sclerosis, or neuromuscular junctional disorders (e.g., myasthenia gravis or Lambert-Eaton syndrome) may be at increased risk for severe dysphagia and respiratory compromise from typical doses of XEOMIN.